GenesysCloudBlueprints/wfm-hris-blueprint/blueprint/index.md

 ### HRIS-Insert-TimeOff flow

-This flow gets inserts a new time-off request into the HRIS.
+This flow inserts a new time-off request into the HRIS.
 The request contains the following information:

 * Agent ID
 * A flag (true/false) to override the balance threshold